bbauska/UofM-Intro-HTML5/README.md

 you&apos;re gonna give it information that it can use to create a picture.
 And since there&apos;s no real text associated with the image, at least at this point, or any that you want to show on this screen, it&apos;s going to close itself.
-So, while every tag has a beginning and an end, some do close differently.
+While every tag has a beginning and an end, some do close differently.

 Also, some tags have what we call attributes.
 So the source which is